-5 THINGS: on CODECs
+5 THINGS: on Demystifying Video Codecs

-Today we’re delving into the wonderfully geeky realm of CODECs, the fundamentals of usage in post, and best practices.
+Today we’re delving into the wonderfully geeky realm of codecs, the fundamentals of usage in post, and best practices.
 Let’s roll up our sleeves and get ready for some acronyms.

-Question 1: What is a CODEC?
+1. What is a codec?

-A CODEC is an abbreviation for “compressor-decompressor”.
+A codec is an abbreviation for “compressor-decompressor”.
 In the most basic descriptions, it’s the specific algorithm used to encode and decode a video stream.
 It’s for both creating and playing back a media file.
-But when working with digital media, the CODEC is only half of the equation.
-A CODEC is delivered in a wrapper – a digital coating that encompasses the CODEC filling.
+But when working with digital media, the codec is only half of the equation.
+A codec is delivered in a wrapper – a digital coating that encompasses the codec filling.

-That digital coating tells your playback device what application should be used to read the CODEC inside, because that application most likely understands the CODEC inside.
+That digital coating tells your playback device what application should be used to read the codec inside because that application most likely understands the codec inside.
 Let’s look at it in another way.

 Here we have a can.
 Of something.
 Probably delicious.
-This can is our wrapper, and it contains tonights dinner.
+This can is our wrapper, and it contains tonight’s dinner.
 However, It has no markings – we don’t know what’s inside of it….the essence.
 We do know, however, that a can needs a can opener to open up the can to see what’s inside.
 The can opener is the media player.
-Once we open the can, we can examine the contents -or the CODEC, and choose the best decoder tool with which to handle what’s in the can.
+Once we open the can, we can examine the contents -or the codec, and choose the best decoder tool with which to handle what’s in the can.
 In this case, we have soup.
 Unfortunately, I don’t have the right tool with which to partake in this feast.
-Thus, I need to find the right decoder for the CODEC -in this case, a spoon – so I can consume the soupy goodness.
+Thus, I need to find the right decoder for the codec -in this case, a spoon – so I can consume the soupy goodness.

 As you can see, it’s imperative to know both the wrapper and the essence inside to properly handle soup…err, media.

-In Post, the terms CODEC and wrapper are often misused or used interchangeably.
+In Post, the terms codec and wrapper are often misused or used interchangeably.
 How many times has someone asked you for a QUICKTIME?
 Or an AVI?
 Again, that’s akin to asking for a can….not what the can contains.
 As you discuss media decoding at your next party, start to use both terms, like “h.264 Quicktime” or “animation in an AVI wrapper”.

-CODECS and Wrappers are generally found in 3 places: acquiring, editing, and delivering.
+Codecs and Wrappers are generally found in 3 places: acquiring, editing, and delivering.

-When we are acquiring, you normally don’t initially choose a CODEC and wrapper.
+When we are acquiring, you normally don’t initially choose a codec and wrapper.
 They choose you.
-Why you ask?
+Why, you ask?
 Often, you choose a camera because of the look it has – or because that’s the camera your buddy will lend you.
 These cameras have encoders built in, which traditionally only record to one or two different codecs and wrappers.
 Thus, you need to handle whatever format the chosen camera gives you.

 Most consumer or prosumer cameras record in formats that initially look good but perform horribly in post.
 Like h.264.
 Small file size, pretty decent image quality, but they break down in post rapidly.

 Many NLEs can’t decode several streams of h.264 efficiently, and rendering can be a pain.
-This is where you have more flexibility to choose your CODECs.
-You can transcode – or flip – these camera original files into more edit friendly CODECS.
+This is where you have more flexibility to choose your codecs.
+You can transcode – or flip – these camera original files into more edit-friendly codecs.
 Like Quicktime wrapper ProRes.
 Or MXF wrapped DNxHD.

-Once the project is done, and it needs to be delivered – again, the CODEC and wrapper choose you.
+Once the project is done, and it needs to be delivered – again, the codec and wrapper choose you.
 Depending on where you are delivering the file to, you need to hit the deliverable’s specs.
-If it’s Broadcast, you have redbook standards to conform to, lest your media fails QC – and you have to regenerate and resubmit.
+If it’s Broadcast, you have Redbook standards to conform to, lest your media fails QC – and you have to regenerate and resubmit.
 If delivering to an online provider, such as Netflix, Hulu, and to some extent YouTube, they each have specs you must hit, or risk poor image quality, or the file being rejected.

-Question 3: What CODEC should I edit with?
+3. What codec should I edit with?

 Many NLEs have their favorites.
-Some are robust enough to handle several different CODECs and wrappers, while others are quite a bit finicky.
+Some are robust enough to handle several different codecs and wrappers, while others are quite a bit finicky.
 Let’s highlight a few of the best practices in several of the popular NLEs.
 Let’s start with Avid Media Composer.

-Avid’s CODEC du jour is DNxHD.
-DNxHD is a lossy, HD frame size CODEC, developed by Avid.
+Avid’s codec du jour is DNxHD.
+DNxHD is a lossy, HD frame size codec, developed by Avid.
 When Media Composer is directly handling DNxHD, Avid wraps the DNxHD in an MXF wrapper.

 I’ve often been asked – again, at parties – why an MXF wrapper?
 The simple answer is that the MXF wrapper – the container – has much more flexibility in the spec.
 An MXF can contain several different essences, ancillary metadata, etc. So, while it isn’t easily played outside of Avid, the assumption is that if you’re already using the media with Avid – why not use Avid to view it?
 Avid also excels with SD footage.
 Old school editors will remember the OMF wrapped media.
-Avid still handles SD material, and uses the same Meredien CODEC as it always has – only now it has unified the media to also be an in MXF wrapper.
-XDCAM is also handled by Avid very well, namely because XDCAM is an older spec, and Media Composer has had many years to perfect it’s usage and playback.
+Avid still handles SD material, and uses the same Avid Meredien codec as it always has – only now it has unified the media to also be an in MXF wrapper.
+XDCAM is also handled by Avid very well, namely because XDCAM is an older spec, and Media Composer has had many years to perfect its usage and playback.

 Final Cut Pro 7 and Final Cut Pro X